Your duty of care to a rescued owl

 How to find a local bird rehabilitator

-The Barn Owl Trust has compiled a directory of local Barn Owl contacts which can help to locate a rehabilitator in your region.
+The Barn Owl Trust has compiled a directory of local Barn Owl contacts which can help to locate an owl carer in your region.
 Look under ‘Barn Owl Carers’ within the Barn Owl Directory.
-If none are near enough, try contacting the nearest major rehabilitation centre and ask if they know of a suitable recipient in your local area.
-Although there is no definitive directory of wildlife rehabilitators in the UK, the British Wildlife Rehabilitation Council (BWRC) website provides contact details for the major rehabilitation centres across the UK, including the Barn Owl Trust.
-It also has a page with links to other websites that list wildlife rehabilitators, but does not vouch for their competence.
+If none are near enough, try contacting the nearest one and ask if they know of a suitable recipient in your local area.
+HelpWildlife.co.uk provides directory of wildlife rescue centres in the UK.
+Also, the British Wildlife Rehabilitation Council (BWRC) website provides contact details for the major rehabilitation centres across the UK, including the Barn Owl Trust.
+Our links page also provides useful contacts.

 Non-internet users can look under ‘animal welfare societies’ and/or ‘conservation organisations’ in the Yellow Pages or ask a local vet if they know of a suitable person to take the owl.
 Another possibility is to phone Raptor Rescue who will recommend one of their ‘accredited rehabilitators’ or a bird of prey rescue centre in your area.
 Failing this, they may recommend a falconry/bird of prey centre, a falconer, or someone who just keeps birds.
 If they do not have anyone in your area (not all of the country is covered) then they will give advice on how to make the bird comfortable and advise it is taken to the nearest vet.

 Contacting the RSPCA, the SSPCA or the USPCA

 If you cannot find a rehabilitator or vet who is experienced with birds, you should contact:

 - RSPCA (0300 1234 999) (England & Wales only).

 - SSPCA (03000 999 999) (Scotland only).

 - USPCA (028 3025 1000) (Northern Ireland only).